knpuniversity/javascript/knpu/ep3-webpack/first-webpack.md

 ***TIP
 This tutorial uses Webpack v3, so please double check that you install that version.
-If you do want to use Webpack 4, we've done our best to add tips throughout the tutorial to help you.
+If you do want to use Webpack 4 or higher, we've done our best to add tips throughout the tutorial to help you.
 ***

 ```terminal